-2) Persons requiring a permit must present their residence card or cross-border commuter card to the authorities upon request.

-- 3) The Migration and Passport Office may withdraw the residence card or cross-border commuter card at any time with good reasons. - 4) In case of loss of a valid residence card, a report must be made to the National Police.
+- 2) Persons requiring a permit must present their residence card or cross-border commuter card to the authorities upon request. - 3) The Migration and Passport Office may withdraw the residence card or cross-border commuter card at any time with good reasons. - 4) In case of loss of a valid residence card, a report must be made to the National Police.
 Unless the loss of the residence card is connected to a criminal offence, the loss may also be reported directly to the Migration and Passport Office.
-No new residence card shall be issued until a report of loss has been made to the Migration and Passport Office.20 - 4a) The residence card shall contain an electronic data carrier (data chip), which shall include the portrait photograph, the fingerprints of the residence card holder, and the data contained in the machine-readable zone.21 - 4b) The residence card may contain an additional electronic data carrier.
-Upon application by the residence card holder, that electronic data carrier may include a certificate which shall allow the residence card holder the use of an electronic signature in private and public legal transactions.22 - 5) The Government shall specify by ordinance: - a) the form and content of the residence cards; - b) which persons have a residence card with a data chip and what kind of data must be stored thereon; - c) details on the electronic data carrier referred to in paragraph 4b, in particular the certificates to be used, the data to be included, and the security of the data.23
+No new residence card shall be issued until a report of loss has been made to the Migration and Passport Office.21 - 4a) The residence card shall contain an electronic data carrier (data chip), which shall include the portrait photograph, the fingerprints of the residence card holder, and the data contained in the machine-readable zone.22 - 4b) Repealed23 - 5) The Government shall specify by ordinance:24 - a) the form and content of the residence cards; - b) which persons have a residence card with a data chip and what kind of data must be stored thereon. - c) Repealed25